lamhq/tech-notes/pages/devops/aws/big-data/data-pipeline.md

 ## Overview

-AWS Data Pipeline is a **managed ETL service** for implementing automated workflow for movement and transformation of your data.
+AWS Data Pipeline is a managed ETL service for **implementing automated workflow for movement and transformation of data**.

 Perfect for data-driven and task-dependent ETL workloads.

-The service is **highly available**, **fault tolerant**.
-It automatically retries failed activities.
+**Highly available**, **fault tolerant**.
+Automatically retries failed activities.

 You can configure notifications via **Amazon SNS** for failures or even successful tasks.